People talk about active listening or deep listening. Why is it so important? And what does it look and feel like?

 Secondly, it requires that we respond sensitively and appropriately to what we’re picking up so we can support our conversation partner in their thinking.
 And that includes how we use language to share our observations and how we use questions to gain permission and explore those observations.
 As leaders, the responsibility of how we respond to what a person says is ours.
 In other words, we need to regulate our own emotions and respond in a helpful way.

 So, back to my original question, why is deep listening so important?
-It’s important because it greats growth.
+It’s important because it creates growth.
 Growth between you and your direct report because it’s an exercise in building understanding and strengthening your relationships.
 That’s all about building trust, emotional connections, and raising oxytocin levels.

 Deep listening also creates growth and self-awareness because it offers up opportunities to surface potential risks and blockers to work getting done.